 The Great Start Readiness Program is for children who are 4 years old, on or before September 1, 2015.
 This program is funded through a grant by the Department of Education to provide free preschool for children who have been identified as being at risk of learning difficulties.
 The GSRP students attend school four half days per week.

-Our Young 5's program meets 5 days a week and is designed for children who are five years old on or before September 1, 2015.
-The program was developed for children who need additional time and support to develop the skills needed for a successful kindergarten experience.
+Our Young 5's program meets 5 days a week and is designed for children who need additional time and support to develop the skills needed for a successful kindergarten experience.
 The Young 5's curriculum provides appropriate social, emotional, physical and intellectual experiences to prepare children for success in school.

 Family and Children Educational Services (FACES)